-Important: we are officially due to 'meet' at the following days and times: Monday, Wednesday and Friday, 9.10-10.00am.
+Important: we are officially due to 'meet' at the following days and times: Monday, Wednesday and Friday, 9-9.50am.
 The general asynchronicity of this class notwithstanding, you cannot take it if you have another class that conflicts.
-This is because the midterms will occur during these times, and because I will follow the registrar's schedule for the final exam (so it will coincide with the final of any conflicting class).
+This is because (i) the midterms will occur during these times and (ii) my office hours will be during these times.
+That last point is salient; I think office hours are even more important under the current circumstances than they usually are, and encourage you to attend either mine or those of the TAs.

-All times indicated for office hours and assignments/exams are CST, i.e. Evanston time.
+All times indicated for office hours and assignments/exams are CDT, i.e. Evanston time.